intelowlproject/IntelOwl/docs/source/Usage.md

 <p class="admonition-title">Warning</p>
 Changing other keys can break a connector.
 In that case, you should think about duplicating the configuration entry or python module with your changes.
 </div>

-### Visualizers

-Visualizers are designed to run after the analyzers and the connectors.
-The visualizer add logic after the computations, allowing to show the final result in a different way than merely the list of reports.

-Each visualizer must define a set of analyzers and connectors as requirement: in fact the visualizers can not be chosen during the scan but every single visualizer that it is configured and that has its requirements satisfied will be executed.

-#### Visualizers customization
-You can disable them or create new visualizers based on already existing modules by changing the configuration values inside `/admin/visualizers_manager/visualizerreport/`.

-The following are all the keys that you can change without touching the source code:

-- `name`: _same as analyzers_
-- `description`: _same as analyzers_
-- `python_module`: _same as analyzers_
-- `disabled`: _same as analyzers_
-- `config`:
-  - `queue`: _same as analyzers_
-  - `soft_time_limit`: _same as analyzers_
-- `analyzers`: List of analyzers that must be executed
-- `connectors`: List of connectors that must be executed

 ### Managing Analyzers and Connectors